 2is info (HTTP requests),

-listeners defines on which interfaces, ports and protcol(s) the server will listen.
+listeners defines on which network interfaces, ports and protocol(s) the server will listen.
 For example:

 The above configuration will result in: